nvdaaddons/AddonTemplate/readme.md

 	* Otherwise, with normal commits or with manual startup, you can download the artifacts from the Actions page of your repository.
 * Manifest file creation using a template (manifest.ini.tpl).
 Build variables are replaced on this template.
 See below for add-on manifest specification.
 * Compilation of gettext mo files before distribution, when needed.
-	* To generate a gettext pot file, please run scons pot.
-An **addon-name.pot** file will be created with all gettext messages for your add-on.
+	* To generate a gettext pot file, please run `scons pot`.
+An `addon-name.pot` file will be created with all gettext messages for your add-on.
 You need to check the `buildVars.i18nSources` variable to comply with your requirements.
 * Automatic generation of manifest localization files directly from gettext po files.
 Please make sure buildVars.py is included in i18nFiles.
 * Automatic generation of HTML documents from markdown (.md) files, to manage documentation in different languages.
 * Automatic generation of entries for NV Access add-on store (json format).